Eddie Rosario Player Props: Braves vs. Guardians

-Eddie Rosario -- .200 average over his past 10 games -- will be in action for the Atlanta Braves versus the Cleveland Guardians, with Gavin Williams on the mound, on July 3 at 7:10 PM ET.
+On Tuesday, Eddie Rosario (batting .188 in his past 10 games) and the Atlanta Braves face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Marlins.
+He had a hitless performance in his last game (0-for-4) against the Guardians.

 Eddie Rosario Game Info & Props vs. the Guardians